Rayyan995/ReactJS-Basics-Course-Documentation/15_react_router_route_setup.md

         ```
         <Router history={ browserHistory }>
         ```
         * On the **server** we need to configure it to support this form.
-In our case we use ` webPack ` server all we need to do is to head to ` package.json ` file and add this ` --history-api-fallback ` to the ` buils ` script.
+In our case we use ` webPack ` server all we need to do is to head to ` package.json ` file and add this ` --history-api-fallback ` to the ` build ` script.
 * Now we need to display the ` Header ` ` Component ` on top of our application pages.
 So let's create a ` Component ` named ` Root ` that renders the ` Header ` component and whatever other ` Component ` given to it as a *child* using ` props.children `.
 ```
 import React from 'react';